Stephen Cottrell

 Stephen Geoffrey Cottrell (/ˈkɒtrəl/; born 31 August 1958) is a Church of England bishop.
 Since 9 July 2020, he has been the Archbishop of York and Primate of England; the second-most senior bishop of the church and the most senior in northern England.
 He previously served as Bishop of Reading (an area bishop in the Diocese of Oxford), 2004–2010, and as Bishop of Chelmsford, 2010–2020.

-Since January 7, 2025, Cottrell assumes most of the primatial functions of the Archbishop of Canterbury during the vacancy that follows upon the resignation of archbishop Justin Welby.
+From 7 January 2025 until 28 January 2026, Cottrell assumed most of the primatial functions of the Archbishop of Canterbury during the vacancy that followed the resignation of archbishop Justin Welby.

 Early life and education

 Cottrell was born on 31 August 1958 in Leigh-on-Sea, Essex.
 His brother, David Cottrell, is a psychiatrist and academic.
 He was educated at Belfairs High School for Boys, a secondary modern school, and then at the sixth form of Belfairs High School for Girls.
 He studied at the Polytechnic of Central London, graduating with a Bachelor of Arts (BA) degree in media studies in 1979.
 From 1981 to 1984, he trained for ordination at St Stephen's House, Oxford.
 He later studied Christian leadership at St Mellitus College in London, graduating with a Master of Arts (MA) degree in 2019.